govuk-one-login/mobile-id-check-async/backend-api/infra/README.md

 3) Generate the `template.yaml`

 ### Deleting infrastructure
-1) Locate the infrastructure to be removed in the `infra` folder.
+1) Locate the resources to be removed in the `resources/` folder.
-2) Check if it uses resources from the `parent.yaml` and remove these, if no other resources depend on it.
+2) Check if they use definitions from the `config/` folder and remove these, if no other resources depend on them.
 3) Delete the `infra/*.yaml` file if empty
 4) Generate the `template.yaml`